 POISE Framework

-Project POISE is NOT about creating a comprehensive learning support resource, as valuable as that may be, rather it is an attempt to identify the epistemological assumptions of students, and their faculty, by exploring five facets of learning, the first letters of which stand for POISE: Pace, Ownership, Innateness, Simplicity and Exactness.
+Project POISE is NOT about creating a comprehensive learning support resource; as valuable as that may be, it is an attempt to identify the epistemological assumptions of students and their faculty by exploring five facets of learning, the first letters of which stand for POISE: Pace, Ownership, Innateness, Simplicity, and Exactness.
+These facets have been derived from the scholarship.

 The notion of binaries presents an opportunity to engage in a ‘dialogue about beliefs’.
 We suggest that it is appropriate to establish the beliefs about learning that underpin a student’s (or faculty member’s) approach to learning and teaching, rather than to identify a ‘problem’ and tackle it with an intervention in isolation.

-For example, if it is believed that a student is not fully aware, or in tune with, the institution’s guidance on plagiarism, it would be useful to introduce this dimension of academic practice by first exploring the question of whether knowledge is based on authority or reason.
+For example, if it is believed that a student is not fully aware of, or in tune with, the institution’s guidance on plagiarism, it would be useful to introduce this dimension of academic practice by first exploring whether knowledge is based on authority or reason.
 Without a fundamental understanding that the western academic tradition expects students to develop their own reasoning skills, and to acknowledge pre-existing authority in a particular way, one cannot effectively explore the detailed nature of academic referencing, citations and intellectual ownership.

-These five themes have emerged as a series of five web-pages, each containing a dialogue between two different perspectives, which explore each of the binary opposites outlined above.
+These five themes have emerged as a series of five web pages, each containing a dialogue between two perspectives that explore the binary opposites outlined above.
 Each short video (less than three minutes) introduces the broad concept through opposing dialogue.

 Following the ‘Authority-Reason’ example above, plagiarism will have been mentioned in the conversation, and an accompanying resource might be a student describing their own struggle in coming to terms with plagiarism and what help they sought, or a link to plagiarism support guidance.